Time-evolving coronal modelling of the solar maximum around the solar storms in May 2024 by COCONUT: Concluding remarks

 \section{Concluding remarks}

-Recently, \cite{W_SubmittedCOCONUT} established the first fully-implicit time-evolving MHD coronal model, capable of performing more than 70 times faster than real-time global coronal evolutions during a solar minimum (using 1080 CPU cores for ~1.5M grid cells).
-However, the model still suffers from poor numerical stability and usually crashes in coronal simulations around solar maximum, where the magnetic field is stronger and more complex, and coronal structures evolve more rapidly.
-In this paper, we further improve its PP property to enable efficient computation of time-evolving coronal evolution during solar maximum and drive this model by about 1300 hourly-updated GONG-zqs magnetograms to simulate coronal evolutions during two CRs around the May 2024 solar storm event.
+Recently, \cite{W_SubmittedCOCONUT} established the fully implicit time-evolving MHD coronal model for unstructured grids.
+It performs more than 70 times faster than real-time global coronal evolutions during a solar minimum (using 1080 CPU cores for ~1.5M grid cells).
+We further improved its PP property here to enable the efficient computation of time-evolving coronal evolution during solar maximum, with magnetic field strengths that did not significantly exceed 30 Gauss.
+We drove this model by about 1300 hourly updated GONG-zqs magnetograms to simulate coronal evolutions during two CRs around the solar storms in May 2024.

-A comparison between the time-evolving coronal simulation and a quasi-steady-state simulation driven by a rigidly rotating magnetogram demonstrates that the temporal evolution of the magnetic field during a solar maximum CR can lead to significant differences in simulation results.
+A comparison between the time-evolving coronal simulation and a quasi-steady-state simulation driven by a rigidly rotating magnetogram demonstrated that the temporal evolution of the magnetic field during a solar maximum CR can lead to significant differences in simulation results.
 Magnetic flux emergence and cancellation result in noticeable shifts, disappearances, and appearances of high-density streamers in white-light pB images.
-The MNL in the time-evolving simulation aligns more closely with the observed bright structures in the synoptic maps of pB images, and the evolution of magnetic field distributions on the solar surface are well captured by the simulated time-evolving 3D magnetic field structures.
-Additionally, the time-evolving simulation produces pronounced differences in the MNL at 0.1 AU compared to the quasi-steady-state simulation, demonstrating that the evolution of the inner-boundary magnetic field within a CR can lead to significant changes in the latitudinal structures of the solar wind at 0.1 AU.
+The MNL in the time-evolving simulation agrees more closely with the observed bright structures in the synoptic maps of pB images, and the evolution of magnetic field distributions on the solar surface are well captured by the simulated time-evolving 3D magnetic field structures.
+Additionally, the time-evolving simulation produces pronounced differences in the MNL at 0.1 AU compared to the quasi-steady-state simulation.
+This shows that the evolution of the inner boundary magnetic field within a CR can lead to significant changes in the latitudinal structures of the solar wind at 0.1 AU.